Adobe-Marketing-Cloud/aep-sdks-documentation/beta/iam/setup-sdk.md

 In-app messages are enabled in Messaging SDK version `1.1.0` or newer.
 Libraries built from the staging branch will contain `beta` in the artifact name.

 The Messaging SDK is available from the Sonatype snapshot repository while it is in beta.
-In your app's top level gradle file, add a reference to the repository:
+In your app's top level Gradle file, add a reference to the repository:

 ```groovy
 allprojects {